 Since deep learning algorithms also require data in order to learn and solve problems, we can also call it a subfield of machine learning.
 The terms machine learning and deep learning are often treated as synonymous.
 However, these systems have different capabilities.

-Deep learning uses a multi-layered structure of algorithms called the neural network.
+Unlike machine learning, deep learning uses a multi-layered structure of algorithms called the neural network.

 Artificial neural networks have unique capabilities that enable deep learning models to solve tasks that machine learning models could never solve.